How to Write A Japanese Resume (Rirekisho)

 Rirekisho and Shokumu Keirekisho are two different documents though they are both used for job applications.

-rirekisho japanese resume format
+japanese resume rirekisho format template

 • 履歴書 (Rirekisho) (image above) is a standard two page resume that contains a job candidate’s personal information, academic history, work history, licences & qualifications, and other information.
 It is required for most, if not all, job applications regardless of fresh graduate or mid career applicants, or full time or part time positions.